 ADD YOUR NAME TO PROTECT NORTH ATLANTIC RIGHT WHALES >>

-In recent years, large numbers of North Atlantic right whales have been seen in the Gulf of St. Lawrence in pursuit of their food source, which has been moving further north due to climate change.
+In recent years, North Atlantic right whales have been seen in the Gulf of St. Lawrence in pursuit of their food source, which has been moving further north due to climate change.
 Right whales enter the Gulf through the Cabot Strait, an area with busy shipping traffic, located between Nova Scotia and Newfoundland.

-It is almost impossible for fast-moving ships to avoid colliding with slow-moving right whales.
-A ship strike can result in various kinds of injuries, like painful cuts from propellers or death, further devastating this critically endangered population.
-Researchers have found that pregnant females and mothers with calves may be more susceptible to ship strikes, as they spend more time resting and nursing at the surface.
+It is almost impossible for a fast-moving ship to avoid colliding with slow-moving right whales.
+A vessel strike can result in painful cuts from propellers or death, further devastating this critically endangered population.
+Researchers have found that pregnant females and mothers with calves may be more susceptible to vessel strikes, as they spend more time resting and nursing at the surface.

 Transport Canada identified the Cabot Strait as an important area for right whales and in early 2020 announced a trial voluntary slowdown in the area to 10 knots for ships longer than 13 metres.
 Slowing vessels down to 10 knots or less can reduce the lethality of a collision by 86 per cent.

 During the 2020 and 2021 trial slowdown in the Cabot Strait Oceana Canada tracked the speed of ships.
 68 per cent of vessels travelled at speeds over 10 knots, 43 per cent exceeded 12 knots.
 Speeds at which a whale is not likely to survive a collision if struck by a ship.